Rbfinch/grepq/README.md

 ```

 If all tests pass, there will be no orange (warning) text in the output, and no test will
 report a failure.
 A summary of the number of passing and failing tests will be displayed at the end of the output.
+All tests should pass.

 _Example of failing test output:_